Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - While this mechanism is not as sensitive as an impeller, it provides an added layer of protection without the expense.

-- This project could help you become as one with your plumbing system!
+- This is a great project for those who want to become as one with their plumbing system.